DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Proposed Method

 To address this challenging task, we propose an \textit{unsupervised} learning framework, named DynoSurf, which requires no ground-truth surface and correspondence information as supervision.
 As illustrated in Fig. \ref{fig:flowchart}, DynoSurf mainly consists of two stages: template surface construction (Sec.~\ref{sec:shape-module}) and deformation-based temporal reconstruction (Sec.~\ref{sec:deformation-module}).
-Generally, we first select a keyframe from $\mathcal{P}$ and reconstruct its surface based on the deformable tetrahedron representation through a coarse-to-fine learning process.
-Then, we deform the enhanced template surface to simultaneously align with all frames of $\mathcal{P}$ by learning a control points blending-based deformation field through jointly optimizing the template surface and deformation field.
+Generally, we first select a keyframe from the input point clouds, denoted as $\mathbf{P}_{k^*}$, and reconstruct its surface based on the deformable tetrahedron representation through a coarse-to-fine learning process.
+Then, we deform the enhanced template surface to simultaneously align with all point clouds by learning a control points blending-based deformation field through jointly optimizing the template surface and deformation field.
 In what follows, we will detail the framework.